SolaceLabs/solace-ai-connector/docs/getting_started.md

 Any events published to the broker with a topic `my/topic1` will be delivered to the connector and then sent back to the broker on the topic `response/my/topic1`.

+To test this, connect to the Solace Broker's browser management UI and select the "Try Me!".
+Subscribe to "my/>" and "response/>".
+Publish a message with the topic `my/topic1` and you should see both the request and the reply message in the received messages area in the Subscriber side of the "Try me!" page.

 ### Run an OpenAI example

 Download the OpenAI connector example configuration file: